-Bruce performed the song as far as it's known 2 times with the Castiles
+As far as it's known, Bruce performed the song 2 times with the Castiles:

 One evening show, featuring the The Castiles in their first-ever verified public performance.
 Although the exact date is uncertain it is believed this took place in mid-August.
 The Woodhaven Swim Club was located on East Freehold Road - it later became the home of the local YMCA.
 According to 1970s comments by Castiles manager Tex Vinyard the group received a whopping total of $35 for the show.
 The show closed with a rock arrangement of "In The Mood".
 The first known on-stage photo of Bruce (right), playing at the Woodhaven Swim Club.
 Also visible is brief Castiles member Richie Goldstein.
 Dancing in the foreground is future member Paul Popkin.
-With huge thanks to Billy Smith.